wdpypere/documentation/docs/Unittesting/Quattor::Doc.md

         Array reference of podfiles to test (default empty)

+    - emptypoddirs

+        Array reference of poddirs that must be empty (or non-existing).
+        If a directory is in both `poddirs` and `emptypoddirs`, if is considered an empty poddir.

     - panpaths

         Array reference of paths that hold pan files to check for annotations.